A Travel Price Comparison for Colorado Durango vs. Vail for Families, Couples, Hiking, and Backpackers

 It's very easy to get around on foot in Vail.
 The main downtown is pedestrian-only and perfect for popping in shops and restaurants.

-Durango is a somewhat walkable place.
+Durango is generally not very walkable.
 While the Main Street through town is walkable, it's not as pedestrian-friendly as some small towns.

 Should I spend more time in Vail or Durango?